Energy with a future

 To our offers for

-At Saxovent Renewables, we believe in a global, 100% clean energy supply.
-Realized safely, economically, and in partnership.
+At Saxovent Renewables, we are committed to a global, 100% clean energy future – one that is safe, economically sound, and built on true partnership.
 As an independent project developer with roots in Berlin and a regional presence throughout Germany, we focus on holistic solutions.

 → Full-service provider in renewable energies.
-Strong regional presence.
-Nationally active.
+Strong regionally.
+Active nationally.
+Holistic value creation around the generation of green electricity.onally active.
 Holistic value creation in all aspects of green electricity generation.

 With over 25 years of experience in the renewable energy sector and 100% security provided by our parent investment company.